 There has been an explosion of content – some call it “content shock” – and it is not easy to ensure that your message will be heard by the right audience.
 And while we see increased competition in the blogosphere, click through rates on display ads are woeful and will continually decrease over time.

 In this environment, adding video marketing to your content strategy may help you stand out.

-Let’s take a look at the top three reasons why you need to invest in video marketing:
+Here are the top three reasons why you should invest in video marketing:

 Top Three Reasons Why You Should Include Video in Your Marketing Strategy

 Many Australian companies don’t see video marketing as a necessity.
 That is understandable.
 Traditional video production requires time, money, and effort.
 Most of your competitors all have a blog, email marketing, or social media presence, but many of them are not using videos.

 Because you might miss out a huge chunk of the potential new audience.
 Around 5 billion videos are being watched every day on YouTube with an average mobile viewing time of 40 minutes.

 You may have seen the short film released by Gillette:

 Sure, Gillette is already a household name, but it has been struggling with unifying its brand message that conveys a single clear point.
 It has been losing the social media war against a much smaller company, The Dollar Shave Club.

 Gilette used video marketing as a platform to stir up emotions that effectively unified their whole advertising message.
 It served to successfully position Gillette as a transcendent brand identity.
 Currently the video has 25 million views on YouTube.
 If Gillette’s goal in creating the video was to create buzz, it has succeeded.
 And with 52% of consumers saying that they are more confident in buying after watching videos, we can expect a surge in Gillette sales this quarter.